philcarter/COMP-109-Syllabus/syllabus/evaluation.md

 ## Orientation
 Four tasks worth 0 points.
 Failure to complete task by week 2 of the semester will result in being dropped from the course.

-## Extra Credit: Maximum 3 points total.
+## Extra Credit
+Maximum 3 points total.
 There will opportunities to earn extra credit.
 Participate in the discussions, assist other students with help questions, find errors in text or instructions, follow up with questions.
 Each credit will be worth 0.25 points.

 ## Weighted Groups: